andrewvallejo/gbay/README.md

 - Too much margin on the right side of the cards.

+- When the webpage is shrinked to its smallest, the background doesn't extend over.

 ### Preview

 <img src="./assets/demo.png" alt="A picture of the website">